dennisss/dacha/pkg/container/index.md

 - `Metastore`: Strongly consistent and durable key-value store and lock service used to store the state of a `Zone`.
 There will be exactly one of these per `Zone`.
 Design documented [here](../datastore/src/meta/index.md).

+- `Bundle`: Collection of files typically containing a binary + static assets and distributed as one or more `BundleBlob` archives.

-- `Blob`: A single usually large binary file identified by a hash.
+- `BundleBlob`: A single usually large binary file identified by a hash.
 Blobs may also have a small amount of metadata such as a content type (e.g. tar or zip) to describe how they should be processed.

-- `Bundle`: Collection of files typically containing a binary + static assets and distributed as one or more `Blob` archives.

 - `Volume`: Mounted path in a `Container`.
 Typically the source will be a `Blob` or a persistent directory on the `Node`.